rpbouman/huey/README.md

 After installing Huey as PWA, it appears just as if it is a local native app, and you should be able to find it using your operating system's launch bar or start button:
 <img width="777" height="728" alt="image" src="https://github.com/user-attachments/assets/3e9d308b-f471-4e4a-8627-26ab0ce53326" />

+The Huey PWA caches itself automatically.
-Huey will cache itself automatically, and the app should still work even when you're not connected to the internet.
+This means the app should still work even when you're not connected to the internet.

 The Huey PWA explicitly advertises the ability to open certain data files.
-Typically, the operating system picks this up and offer an "Open With" feature in the context menu of the file browser.
+Typically, the operating system picks this up and offer an "Open With" feature in the context menu of the file browser:

 This way, you don't even need to locate the app anymore - you just right click on a file you want to analyze, and choose "Open with Huey".

 ### Running Huey from a folder on your device
 1) Use git to check out the [Huey github repository](https://github.com/rpbouman/huey.git) to a local folder, or [download](https://github.com/rpbouman/huey/archive/refs/heads/dev.zip) the repository as a .zip file and extract it to a folder.
 2) Open [index.html](https://github.com/rpbouman/huey/blob/dev/index.html) in your web browser.
    Note that although Huey runs locally, it depends on DuckDB WASM and Tabler Icons, which are served by the jsdelivr.com CDN, so make sure you're connected to the internet.
    Once these resources are downloaded, they are typically cached by your browser, often allowing you to run Huey even without an internet connection.

 With either approach, the Huey files and resources are available in a folder of your choosing.
 Of course, if you checked out the repository you can use `git pull` to update too.